Supply and Appropriation (Main Estimates) Act 2012

 Overview

-This Supply and Appropriation (Main Estimates) Bill authorises government spending and the issuing of funds from the Consolidated Fund for the financial year ending 31 March 2013.
-It covers a vast range of government departments and their associated bodies, allocating funds for both current and capital purposes.
+The Supply and Appropriation (Main Estimates) Bill 2012 authorises government spending and the use of resources for the financial year ending 31 March 2013.
+It sets out the amounts the government can spend and how that money will be allocated across different departments.

 Description